 Thus, if you are consulting a physician who is using hypnosis to help you control pain, presumably she will have pharmaceutical alternatives with which to help you should the hypnotherapy not work well.
-But if the doctor is using hypnosis to help you deal better with a disastrous relationship, she is helpless if the hypnotherapy does not work well - unless she has taken special training in couples counselling.
+But if the doctor is using hypnosis to help you deal better with a disastrous relationship, she is helpless if the hypnotherapy fails -- unless she has taken special training in couples' counselling.

 Licensing and governmental regulation over who is allowed to practice therapy vary from jurisdiction to jurisdiction.

 Remember, to find the right therapist for yourself, first do your homework about credentials and experience and then -- trust your instincts.